BRIDAL STYLES

 Accessories I've Been Seeing

 Every year has its trends, and as a photographer I notice them right away because they change the feel of the portraits.
-Accessories are the punctuation marks of a bridal style.
+Accessories are the punctuation marks of the kind of person you are and they can complete different gowns and bridal styles.
 I’ve seen how a simple dress can be completely transformed with:

-Veils — veils photograph dramatically, especially when spread out or caught by the wind.
+Veils — veils photograph dramatically, especially when spread out or with movement.

-Capes — detachable capes add movement and elegance, giving photographers more elements to play with in portraits.
+Capes — detachable capes also add movement and elegance, giving photographers more elements to play with in portraits.
+Usually, brides remove the capes after de reception or before the first dance.

-Sleeves and Gloves: illusion sleeves or puff, lace, off-shoulder — sleeves are back.
+Sleeves and Gloves: Gloves or Fingerless gloves, illusion sleeves or puff, lace, off-shoulder — sleeves are back.

 Timeless and bold looks